-Commencing in the 1998-1999 contract year the employer will establish a Childcare Fund which will be allocated per the provisions of Article 15.13.2 and 15.13.3 in this collective agreement.
+Commencing in the 1998-1999 contract year the employer will establish a Childeare Fund which will be allocated per the provisions of Article 15.13.2 and 15.13.3 in this collective agreement.

-15.13.2 The Employer agrees to contribute annually to operating costs of the Student Centre Childcare facility.
-In each year of the collective agreement, the amount allocated shall be \$37,000.
-By September 30 of each academic year the Employer will allocate \$40,000 to the Student Centre Childcare to be used for subsidies for members of CUPE 3903 who use the services of the facility.
-An annual report on the expenditure of this money shall be submitted in writing to the Labour/Management Committee.

-15.13.3 By September 30 of each academic year the Employer will allocate \$40,000 to the York Co-operative Day Care Centre to be used for subsidies for members of CUPE 3903 who use the services of the facility and who are awaiting approval of their Metropolitan Toronto Social Services subsidy or whose subsidy is inadequate.
-An annual report on the expenditure of this money shall be submitted in writing to the Labour/Management Committee.
+- 15.13.2 The Employer agrees to contribute annually to operating costs of the Student Centre Childcare facility.
+In each year of the collective agreement, the amount allocated shall be \$50,000.
+By September 30 of each academic year the Employer will allocate \$50,000 to the Student Centre Childcare to be used for subsidies for members of CUPE 3003 who use the services of the facility.
+Any remaining amount from the subsidies that goes unused shall be reallocated towards operational costs of the Student Centre Childcare Facility.
+An annual report on the expenditure of this money shall be submitted in writing to the Labour/Management Committee. - 15.13.3 By September 30 of each academic year the Employer will allocate \$50,000 to the York Co-operative Day Care Centre to be used for subsidies for members of CUPE 3903 who use the services of the facility and who are awaiting approval of their Metropolitan Toronto Social Services subsidy or whose subsidy is inadequate.
+An annual report on the expenditure of this money shall be submitted in writing to the Labour/Management Committee. - 15.13.4 A Child Care Fund in the amount of \$260,000 will be made available in each of 2018-19 and 2019-2020.
+Allocations from the Fund will be made by the Union.
+An Annual Report on the disbursement of monies shall be submitted in writing to the Labour Management Committee.